plonerma/cordage/README.md

 ## Features

-The main puprose of cordage is to manage configurations to make configuring reproducible experiments easy.
+The main purpose of cordage is to manage configurations to make configuring reproducible experiments easy.
 Cordage automatically generates a commandline interface which can be used to parse configuration files and/or set specific configuration fields via CLI options (run the experiment with the `--help option` to get an overview over the available configuration fields).